-A) Most likely, if your printer is stock and have the ability to use custom tool change gcode, then it should work without issue.
-Some custom configurations will need slight alterations or might be incompatible.
-If in doubt, return the printer to it's factory state and it should be Ok.
+A) Yes.
+It's designed to be universal (and work with any printer), so if your printer is stock and has the ability to use custom tool change gcode, then it should work without issue.
+Some custom configurations will need slight alterations for the switch or extruder mounting location.

 2. Q) What slicers does the 3D Chameleon support?

 A) Currently, we have sample code for PrusaSlicer.
 The example is simple and can easily be adapted to other slicers as long as you have the ability to know when a tool change is occurring and have the ability to inject custom gcode when it happens.
 We also have a post processor that can reverse the direction of the motors if necessary.
 See the PrusaSlicer example video here: https://www.youtube.com/watch?v=ZxRBXXvShtQ